Mikonui Spur Biv

 Traverses of Mt Bowen to Miserable and Misty Ridges are possible.
 There is a steep exposed section between the 1650 and 1550m contour of Miserable Ridge on which care needs to be taken.
 Lower down Miserable Ridge becomes a bit of a misnomer for this large flat high-altitude tussock bench sprinkled with large tarns and idyllic camp spots.
 Explorer Hut can be accessed from a prominent western side spur and an old NZFS track down to Explorer Saddle.
 The spur branches off Miserable Ridge at GPS E14234491/ N5235688 and drops steeply through an alpine scrub band that has had a rough track cut through it in most places.
 This leads to a flattish tussock bench from Pt.
 1177m to Pt.
 1122m, from where a cut and marked track leads down to Explorer Hut.
 This section was recut in 2021.

 An old NZFS track from point 1433m down to Rapid Creek was recut in 2017.
 It goes down the spur on the TL of Illusion Creek to the bottom entrance where the Rapid Creek swingbridge used to be (E1437875/ N5235422).
 The top end through the alpine scrub is vague in places and zigs about a bit.
 It is fairly roughly cut from here down but OK to follow.
 A local possumer has done a bit of work trimming the scrub in the sub-alpine band.
-Penny Webster is interested in tidying up the rest of the route.
 The short section up Rapid Creek from is a mix of DOC track and open streambed.
+Daniel Gillies and some Christchurch Tramping Club friends are planning to do a bit of work on both Miserable Ridge tracks in October this year.

 Misty Ridge and the top of Noisy Creek basin can be accessed by dropping down the couloir from the low point between Mt Bowen and Sentinel Peak.
 The section of ridge between Noisy Creek Saddle and Misty Ridge has a couple of small, exposed notches between points 1648m and 1686m which can be done without a rope but are a bit marginal in terms of handholds.
 The alternative is a longish detour down Noisy Creek to around the 1400m contour, then back up the ridge to point 1686m.
 Once on Misty Ridge the travel is easy with good visibility or GPS.
 The Ridge forks at 1500m and the much better-defined North fork drops into the headwaters of Rapid Creek, while the main ridge running NE, drops down a broad, indistinct tussock face.
 There is a cairn near the correct drop-off around E1436655/ N5232338 (BV18 367 323).

 Further down the ridge becomes more distinct, flattens and kinks East at point 1303m.
 There is a good-sized tarn and campsite 500m SE of point 1303m and more tarns and camp spots on the NE side of the Mt Browne summit.
-An old NZFS tops track provides access off Mt Browne down into Rapid Creek, entering the creek just downriver a bit from where the swingbridge used to be before DOC removed it.
+An old NZFS tops track provides access off Mt Browne down into Rapid Creek, entering the creek just downriver a bit from where the swingbridge used to be before DOC removed it. and not further up the Creek as indicated on NZ Topomaps.
 The top entrance of the track is at 1110m, E1438431/ N5233700 (BV18 384 337) and is not well defined.
-The track was recut and permolatted by me in 2018-19.
-It is still easy to follow, is well marked, but has quite a bit of windfall and is starting to overgrow a bit.
+The track was recut and permolatted by me in 2018-19 and is still easy to follow but has quite a bit of windfall and is starting to overgrow a bit.

 Mikonui Spur Biv and the track to it are currently designated as fully maintain.
-Ted Brennan of Bold Head noticed not much was happening to the Biv, got a letter of understanding from the Department of Conservation, and he and his partner Annie Hughes self-funded a repaint.
-The Biv will continue to be maintained by DOC over the longer term.
-The access track was recut and marked by DOC in March 2018 and is in good condition.
+Ted Brennan of Bold Head was working for the Department of Conservation when the Biv was slated for likely removal following a review in the early 200s.
+He took one of the DOC planners up for a look at it and by doing this managed to get it reinstated to fully maintain.
+Ted got a letter of understanding from the Department to keep an eye on it following this, and he and his partner Annie Hughes self-funded a repaint.
+It looks like the Biv and track will continue to be maintained by DOC with some future input likely from the Back Country Trust.
+The access track was recut and marked by DOC in March 2018 and is still in reasonably good condition.

 Location

 Mikonui catchment.
 Grid Ref: E1431895/ N5233867 (BV18 319 339).
 Map BV18.
 1130m altitude.
-Mikonui Spur Biv is located on a bench at the scrub/ tussock boundary on Mikonui Spur.
-The Spur divides the Dickson and Mikonui rivers and has superb views of Remarkable Peak and out across the coastal plains to the Tasman Sea.
+Mikonui Spur Biv is located on a tussock bench at the scrubline of Mikonui Spur.
+The Spur divides the Dickson and Mikonui rivers and has superb views of Remarkable Peak, Galena Ridge, and out across the coastal plains to the Tasman Sea.
 The Biv can be accessed in a day from the Mikonui roadend and receives a steady, low-level flow of mostly overnight visitors (around 6-12 parties per year).
-Many try to fit in a climb of Mt Bowen, and the more adventurous various traverses of the Whitcombe/ Mikonui tops.
+Many try to fit in a climb of Mt Bowen and the more adventurous undertake various traverses of the Whitcombe/ Mikonui tops.

 Access

-The spur flattens here and the track wends its way through the montane/ sub-alpine zone to where it steepens again and becomes more sharply defined.
+The spur flattens here, and the track wends its way through the montane/ sub-alpine zone to where it steepens again and becomes more sharply defined.
+This section currently has a bit of flax, toi toi and scrub crowding it.
 A steep climb follows and leads onto a flat bench with tussock and scattered scrub at point 1116m.
 There is a dip into tussock gully and a short climb through a band of alpine scrub onto the bench where the Biv is located.
-The track is currently (November 2019) in excellent order and well-marked for almost all its length.
-At the very bottom end the DOC trackcutters must have run out of gas, puff or spray, and the small stuff hasn't been cut back.
-The trail is still OK to follow on this bit.
-Allow 4-5 hours from the Mikonui roadend to Mikonui Spur Biv.
-A ford of the Mikonui is required if coming up the TR from the roadend.
-If travelling from Mikonui Flat Hut, a ford of the Dickson is necessary.
-Both of these are OK at normal flows, with the easiest crossing being the Mikonui above the Dickson Confluence.
+Apart from the section mentioned, most of the track is in good order and well-marked.
+Allow 4-5 hours from the Mikonui roadend to the Biv.
+A ford of the Dickson is required if coming up the TL from Mikonui Flat Hut.
+This isn't as easy as the Mikonui ford above the Dickson Confluence.
+Neither should be trifled with after heavy rain.

 Type

-Mikonui Spur Biv was built in 1960 and was one of the last of the New Zealand Forest Service two-person B49 designs with a flat-iron roof.
-It is a basic shell with a couple of mattresses, but no bunks, and single perspex window at the far end.
-There is no toilet.
-A tarn next to the Biv provides drinking water.
+Mikonui Spur Biv was built in 1960 and was one of the last of the New Zealand Forest Service two-person B49 designs with a flat-iron roof and single louvre window at the far end.
+It is unusual for biv of that era in having a treated pine frame.
+The interior is a basic shell with no bunks but there are a couple of mattresses.
+There is no toilet, and a tarn next to the Biv provides drinking water.
 There is marginal cellphone reception here.

 Condition